UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

       - speed multiplier is always 1x at all speeds
     - `0.0 1.0 0.5 3000` (square root multiplier)
       - starts at 0x speed multiplier - allowing for very precise movement at low speed)
-      - at 3000 px/s, yields cursor speed equal to actually picked up movement
+      - at 3000 px/s, yields cursor speed equal to the actual picked-up movement
       - at 12000 px/s, cursor speed is going to be twice the movement (because `sqrt(4) = 2`)
     - `0.5 0.5 1.0 3000` (linear speedup starting at 0.5)
-      - starts at 0.5x speed multipier - meaning that resulting cursor speed is half the picked up movement at low speeds
+      - starts at 0.5x speed multiplier - meaning that the resulting cursor speed is half the picked-up movement at low speeds
       - at 3000 px/s, speed multiplier is 1x
       - at 12000 px/s, speed multiplier is 2.5x
       - (notice that linear xceleration actually means quadratic overall curve)
     - `1.0 1.0 1.0 3000`
-      - same as before, but resulting cursor speed is double.
+      - the same as before, but the resulting cursor speed is double.
 I.e., 1x at 0 speed, 2x at 3000 px/s, 5x at 12000 px/s
     - `0.0 1.0 1.0 3000` (linear speedup starting at 0)
       - again very precise at low speed
       - at 3000 px/s, speed multiplier is 1x
       - at 6000 px/s, speed multiplier is 4x
-      - not recommended - the curve will behave in very non-linear fashion.
+      - not recommended - the curve will behave in a very non-linear fashion.
 - `set module.MODULEID.{caretSpeedDivisor|scrollSpeedDivisor|zoomSpeedDivisor|swapAxes|invertScrollDirection|invertScrollDirectionX|invertScrollDirectionY}` modifies scrolling and caret behaviour:
     - `caretSpeedDivisor` (default: 16) is used to divide input in caret mode.
 This means that per one tick, you have to move by 16 pixels (or whatever the unit is).
-(This is furthermore modified by axisLocking skew, as well as acceleration.)
+(This is further modified by axisLocking skew, as well as by acceleration.)
     - `scrollSpeedDivisor` (default: 8) is used to divide input in scroll mode.
 This means that while scrolling, every 8 pixels produce one scroll tick.
-(This is furthermore modified by axisLocking skew, as well as acceleration.)
+(This is further modified by axisLocking skew, as well as acceleration.)
-    - `pinchZoomDivisor` (default: 4 (?)) is used specifically for touchpad's zoom gesture, therefore its default value is nonstandard.
+    - `pinchZoomDivisor` (default: 4 (?)) is used specifically for the touchpad's zoom gesture, therefore its default value is nonstandard.
 Only valid for touchpad.
-    - `swapAxes` swaps x and y coordinates of the module.
-Intened use is for keycluster trackball, since sideways scrolling is easier.
+    - `swapAxes` swaps the x and y coordinates of the module.
+The intended use is for the keycluster trackball, since sideways scrolling is easier.
-    - `invertScrollDirection` inverts scroll direction in y axis...
+    - `invertScrollDirection` inverts the scroll direction in the y-axis...
-    - `invertScrollDirectionX` explicitly inverts scroll direction in x axis...
+    - `invertScrollDirectionX` explicitly inverts the scroll direction in the x-axis...
-    - `invertScrollDirectionY` explicitly inverts scroll direction in y axis...
+    - `invertScrollDirectionY` explicitly inverts the scroll direction in the y-axis...

 - `set module.MODULEID.{axisLockSkew|axisLockFirstTickSkew|cursorAxisLock|scrollAxisLock}` control axis locking feature:

-  When you first move in navigation mode that has axis locking enabled, axis is locked to one of the axes.
-Axis locking behaviour is defined by two characteristics:
+  When you first move in navigation mode that has axis locking enabled, the axis is locked to one of the axes.
+Axis-locking behaviour is defined by two characteristics:

   - axis skew: when axis is locked, the secondary axis value is multiplied by `axisLockSkew`.
 This means that in order to change locked direction (with 0.5 value), you have to produce stroke that goes at least twice as fast in the non-locked direction compared to the locked one.
   - secondary axis zeroing: whenever the locked (primary) axis produces an event, the secondary axis is zeroed.

-  Behaviour of first tick (the one which locks the axis) can be controlled independently.
-The first tick (the first event produced when axis is not yet locked) skew is applied to *both* the axis.
-This allows following tweaks:
+  Behaviour of the first tick (the one which locks the axis) can be controlled independently.
+The first tick (the first event produced when the axis is not yet locked) skew is applied to *both* axes.
+This allows the following tweaks:

-  - use `axisLockFirstTickSkew = 0.5` in order to require stronger "push" at the beginning of movement.
+  - use `axisLockFirstTickSkew = 0.5` in order to require a stronger "push" at the beginning of a movement.
 Useful for the mini trackball, since it is likely to produce an unwanted move event when you try to just click it.
-With `0.5` value, it will require two roll events to activate.
+With a `0.5` value, it will require two roll events to activate.
   - use `axisLockFirstTickSkew = 2.0` in order to make the first event more responsive.
 E.g., caret mode will make the fist character move even with a very gently push, while consecutive activations will need greater momentum.

   By default, axis locking is enabled in scroll and discreet modes for right hand modules, and for scroll, caret and media modes for keycluster.

   - `axisLockSkew` controls caret axis locking.
 Defaults to 0.5, valid/reasonable values are 0-100, centered around 1.
-  - `axisLockFirstTickSkew` - same meaning as `axisLockSkew`, but controls how axis locking applies on first tick.
-Nonzero value means that firt tick will require a "push" before cursor starts moving.
+  - `axisLockFirstTickSkew` - same meaning as `axisLockSkew`, but controls how axis locking applies on the first tick. non-zero value means that the first tick will require a "push" before the cursor starts moving.
 Or will require less "force" if the value is greater than 1.
   - `cursorAxisLock BOOL` - turns axis locking on for cursor mode.
 Not recommended, but possible.
   - `scrollAxisLock BOOL` - turns axis locking on for scroll mode.
 Default for keycluster trackball.
   - `caretAxisLock BOOL` - turns axis locking on for all discrete modes.

 - Remapping keys:
-  - `set navigationModeAction.{caret|media}.{DIRECTION|none} ACTION` can be used to customize caret or media mode behaviour by binding directions to macros.
+  - `set navigationModeAction.{caret|media}.{DIRECTION|none} ACTION` can be used to customize the caret or media mode behaviour by binding directions to macros.
 This action is global and reversible only by powercycling.
-  - `set keymapAction.LAYERID.KEYID ACTION` can be used to remap any action that lives in standard keymap.
+  - `set keymapAction.LAYERID.KEYID ACTION` can be used to remap any action that lives in a keymap.
 Most remappable ids can be retrieved with `resolveNextKeyId`.
 Keyid can also be constructed manually - see `KEYID`.
-Binding applies only until next keymap switch.
-E.g., `set keymapAction.base.64 keystroke escape` (maps `~` key to escape), or `set keymapAction.fn.193 macro TouchpadAction` (maps touchpad twofinger action to macro `TouchpadAction`).
+Binding applies only until the next keymap switch.
+E.g., `set keymapAction.base.64 keystroke escape` (maps `~` key to escape), or `set keymapAction.fn.193 macro TouchpadAction` (maps touchpad two-finger gesture to a macro named `TouchpadAction`).

-- Secondary roles configure resolution strategy used for controlling both the native (agent-mapped) secondary role, and `ifPrimary`, `ifSecondary` conditions.
+- Secondary roles section configures the resolution strategy used for controlling both the native (agent-mapped) secondary roles and the`ifPrimary` and `ifSecondary` conditions.

-  - `set secondaryRole.defaultStrategy [ simple | advanced ]` sets default resolution strategy to be used.
+  - `set secondaryRole.defaultStrategy [ simple | advanced ]` sets the default resolution strategy to be used.
 Furthermore, `ifPrimary/ifSecondary` can specify explicitly which strategy to use (e.g., `ifPrimary advancedStrategy final tapKey a`).
     - simple strategy listens for other key activations until the dual-role key is released.
 If there is any such activation, it activates the secondary role and then the action of the other key without any further delays.
 If there is no such other action, it performs primary role on the dual-role key release.
     - advanced strategy may trigger secondary role depending on timeout, or depending on key release order.
       - `set secondaryRole.advanced.timeout <timeout in ms, 350 (INT)>` if this timeout is reached, `timeoutAction` (secondary by default) role is activated.
-      - `set secondaryRole.advanced.timeoutAction { primary | secondary }` defines whether primary or secondary role should be activated when timeout is reached
+      - `set secondaryRole.advanced.timeoutAction { primary | secondary }` defines whether the primary action or the secondary role should be activated when timeout is reached
-      - `set secondaryRole.advanced.triggerByRelease BOOL` if enabled, secondary role is chosen depending on release order of the keys (`press-A, press-B, release-B, release-A` leads to secondary action; `press-A, press-B, release-A, release-B` leads to primary action).
+      - `set secondaryRole.advanced.triggerByRelease BOOL` if enabled, secondary role is chosen depending on the release order of the keys (`press-A, press-B, release-B, release-A` leads to secondary action; `press-A, press-B, release-A, release-B` leads to primary action).
       - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (INT)>` finetunes sensitivity of the trigger-by-release behaviour by adding the value to the dual-role-key release time.
-I.e., if both keys are released simultaneously (i.e., at most `safetyMargin` ms from each other), then positive values favor primary role, negative values secondary role.
+I.e., if both keys are released simultaneously (i.e., at most `safetyMargin` ms from each other), then positive values favor the primary action, and negative values the secondary role.
       - `set secondaryRole.advanced.doubletapToPrimary BOOL` allows initiating hold of primary action by doubletap.
-(Useful if you want dual key on space key.)
+(Useful if you want a dual key on space.)
       - `set secondaryRole.advanced.doubletapTime <ms, 200 (INT)>` configures the above timeout (measured press-to-press).

 - `macroEngine`
   - terminology:
        - action - one action as shown in the agent.
        - subAction - some actions have multiple phases (such as tapKey which consists at least of press and release, or delay).
 Such actions may take multiple update cycles to complete.
-       - command - in case of command action, action consists of multiple commands.
-Command is defined as any nonempty text line.
-Commands are treated as actions, which means that macro action context is resetted for every command line.
+       - command - in case of command action, the action consists of multiple commands.
+A command is defined as any nonempty text line.
+Commands are treated as actions, which means that the macro action context is resetted for every command line.
 Every command line has its own address.
   - `scheduler` controls how are macros executed.
     - `preemptive` default old one - freely interleaves commands.
 It gives every macro slot an oppotunity to execute one action or subaction or command.
 This means that no macro can block operation of ther macros, but comes at a cost of quirkiness and nondeterminism.
       - `batchSize` limits how many commands can be executed per one macro slot per macro engine invocation.
     - `blocking` experimental scheduler.
 This scheduler keeps track of macro states and allows only one macro to run at a time.
-If macro yields (either enters waiting state or explicitly yields), another macro gets the exclusive privilege of running.
-As long as there are running (nonsleeping / waiting) macros, rest of the keyboard is in postponing state.
+If a macro yields (either enters waiting state or explicitly yields), another macro gets the exclusive privilege of running.
+As long as there are running (nonsleeping / waiting) macros, the rest of the keyboard is in the postponing state.
       - `batchSize` parameter controls how many commands can be executed per one macro engine invocation.
-If the number is exceeded, normal update cycle resumes in postponing state.
-This means that if a macro takes many actions, keyboard keys get queued in a queue to be executed later in correct order.
+If the number is exceeded, normal update cycle resumes in the postponing state.
+This means that if a macro takes many actions, keyboard keys get queued in a queue to be executed later in the correct order.
-      - Macro states roughly correspond to following:
+      - Macro states roughly correspond to the following:
         - In progress - means that current action progresses state of the macro - i.e., does some work.
 As long as macro actions/subactions/commands return this state, they can be all executed within one keyboard update cycle.
         - In progress blocking - corresponds to commands that operate on usb reports - e.g., tap keys, etc..
-If macro returns with this state, macro engine allows keyboard to perform one update cycle to send usb reports.
+If a macro returns with this state, the macro engine allows the keyboard to complete the update cycle in order to send the usb reports.
 This update cycle is performed in postponing mode.
-Macro engine is then resumed at the same action.
+The macro engine is then resumed at the same action.
         - In progress waiting - corresponds to waiting states, such as `delayUntil`, `ifGesture`, `ifSecondary`.
-Whenever they get running privilege, they check their state and yield, allowing rest of the keyboard to run uninterrupted.
+Whenever they get the running privilege, they check their state and yield, allowing the rest of the keyboard to run uninterrupted.
 These don't initiate postponing unless it is part of their function.
-        - Sleeping - if one macro calls another, caller sleeps until callee finishes.
+        - Sleeping - if one macro calls another, the caller sleeps until the callee finishes.
         - Backward jump - any backward jump also yields.
-This should prevent unwanted endless loops, as well as need for the user to manage yielding logic manually.
+This should prevent unwanted endless loops, as well as the need for the user to manage yielding logic manually.

 - backlight:
     - `backlight.strategy { functional | constantRgb | perKeyRgb }` sets backlight strategy.
-    - `backlight.constantRgb.rgb INT INT INT` allows setting custom constant colour for entire keyboard.
+    - `backlight.constantRgb.rgb INT INT INT` allows setting custom constant colour for the entire keyboard.
 E.g.: `set backlight.strategy constantRgb; set backlight.constantRgb.rgb 255 0 0` to make entire keyboard shine red.
     - `backlight.keyRgb.LAYERID.KEYID INT INT INT` allows overriding color of the key.
 This override will last until reload of keymap and will apply to all backlight strategies.

 - general led configuration:
     - `leds.enabled BOOL` turns on/off all keyboard leds: i.e., backlight, indicator leds, segment display
     - `leds.brightness <0-1 multiple of default (FLOAT)>` allows scaling default brightness.
-E.g., `0.5` will dim entire keyboard to half of the default values that are configured in Agent
+E.g., `0.5` will dim the entire keyboard to half of the default values that are configured in Agent
-    - `leds.fadeTimeout <seconds to fade after (INT)>` will turn off leds after configured interval.
+    - `leds.fadeTimeout <seconds to fade after (INT)>` will turn off leds after the configured interval.

 - modifier layer triggers:
     - `set modifierLayerTriggers.{shift|alt|super|ctrl} {left|right|both}` controls whether modifier layers are triggered by left or right or either of the modifiers.